LEADING OFF: Greinke-Tanaka in ALCS opener, Scherzer in StL

 OH BABY!

-The Nationals expect to get reliever Daniel Hudson back on the roster for Game 2.
-He was put on the postseason paternity list before the NLCS opener — Hudson and his wife welcomed a baby girl Friday.
+The Nationals will see whether reliever Daniel Hudson is back on the roster for Game 2.
+He was put on the postseason paternity list before the NLCS opener – Hudson and his wife welcomed a baby girl Friday.
 Washington manager Dave Martinez said everyone is healthy.

 Right-hander Wander Suero was on Washington’s active roster against St. Louis until Hudson returns.
 Hudson has two saves and a win during the playoffs.